tspascoal/fail-workflow-on-alerts-action/README.md

 ![build-test](https://github.com/tspascoal/fail-workflow-on-alerts-action/actions/workflows/test.yml/badge.svg)

+It is recommended that you [advanced-security-compliance](https://github.com/GeekMasher/advanced-security-compliance) instead, it is more feature rich than Fail workflow on alerts action

 > WARNING EXPERIMENTAL.
 Haven't completely tested all the semantics.
 Use at your own peril.

 This action will fail a workflow if there are open [Code Scanning](https://docs.github.com/en/code-security/secure-coding/about-code-scanning) that exceed the define thresholds. (eg: there are more than X critical alerts).